Ultraviolet spectroscopy reveals a hot and luminous companion to the Be star+black hole candidate MWC 656: Observations and data reduction

 \subsection{Optical spectroscopy}

-We obtained nine new optical spectra of MWC~656 using the Tillinghast Reflector Echelle Spectrograph (TRES; \citealt{Furesz2008}) on the 1.5\,m Tillinghast Reflector telescope at the Fred Lawrence Whipple Observatory, Mount Hopkins, Arizona.
-TRES has a resolving power of $R \simeq 44000$ and covers a wavelength range from $\sim$3900 to 9100\,Å. The spectra were reduced following the procedure described in \citet{Buchhave+2010}, including bias subtraction, flat-field correction, and wavelength calibration.
+We obtained nine new optical spectra of MWC~656 using the Tillinghast Reflector Echelle Spectrograph (TRES; \citealt{Furesz2008}) on the 1.5\,m Tillinghast Reflector telescope at the \textit{Fred Lawrence Whipple} Observatory, Mount Hopkins, Arizona.
+TRES has a resolving power ($R$) of $\simeq 44000$ and covers a wavelength range from $\sim$3900 to 9100\,Å. The spectra were reduced following the procedure described in \citet{Buchhave+2010}, including bias subtraction, flat-field correction, and wavelength calibration.

 In addition, we analysed five spectra obtained with the High Resolution Echelle Spectrometer (HIRES; \citealt{Vogt+1994}) on the Keck I telescope at W. M. Keck Observatory, Mauna Kea.
-HIRES provides a spectral resolving power of $R \simeq 55000$.
+HIRES provides a spectral resolving power of $\simeq 55000$.
 These data were reduced using the standard California Planet Survey pipeline (CPS; \citealt{Howard+2010}), and the extracted spectra span three wavelength ranges: $\sim$ 3700--4800\,Å, 5000--6400\,Å, and 6550--8000\,Å. For every TRES and HIRES spectrum, we merged overlapping echelle orders to create continuous spectra, using linearly weighted averages in the overlapping regions.

 We also retrieved archival high-resolution spectra from multiple facilities.
-These include three epochs of observations with ESPaDOnS ($R \approx 68000$; \citealt{Donati+2003}) at the Canada-France-Hawaii Telescope (CFHT), covering $\approx 3700$--10000\,Å. Each ESPaDOnS spectrum consists of eight co-added exposures taken on a single night to increase the signal-to-noise ratio (S/N).
+These include three epochs of observations with the Echelle SpectroPolarimetric Device for the Observation of Stars (ESPaDOnS, $R \approx 68000$; \citealt{Donati+2003}) at the Canada-France-Hawaii Telescope (CFHT), covering $\approx 3700$--10000\,Å. Each ESPaDOnS spectrum consists of eight co-added exposures taken on a single night to increase the signal-to-noise ratio (S/N).
 Furthermore, we retrieved 12 archival spectra obtained with the ARC Echelle Spectrograph (ARCES; \citealt{Wang+2003}) at Apache Point Observatory.
-ARCES offers a resolving power of $R \simeq 31500$, with coverage from 3500 to 10500\,Å.
+ARCES offers a resolving power of $\simeq 31500$, with coverage from 3500 to 10500\,Å.